zerolabs-app/openclaw-community-prompt-library/real-estate/real-estate-search.md

-# Real Estate Search
+# OpenClaw Real Estate Search

-Research properties matching the requested criteria and identify the most promising opportunities based on price, location, features, and overall value.

-SEARCH-FIRST REQUIREMENTS
+Purpose:

+Find real estate matching the requested criteria.

-* Search first.
+Search first.

+Gather evidence before analysis.

+---

+SEARCH RULES

+- Search before analysis.
-* Follow Search-First rules.
+- Follow Search-First rules.
-* Use the configured search provider.
+- Use the configured search provider.
+- Prefer active listings.
-* Prefer original listings and official property sources.
+- Prefer original listing sources.
-* Gather evidence before analysis.
-* Verify property information when possible.
+- Prefer verified property information.

+Do not invent:

+- listings
+- prices
+- addresses
+- acreage
+- property details

+---

-GEOGRAPHIC SCOPE RULES
+GEOGRAPHIC SCOPE RULE

 The requested Location is mandatory.

-Search only inside the requested location and any radius, county, city, state, lake, neighborhood, or region specified by the user.

-Do not expand to other states, distant markets, or nationwide results unless the user explicitly asks for that.

-For real estate and land searches:

-- stay inside the requested state
-- stay inside the requested region when one is provided
-- do not include properties from other states
-- do not include distant comparison properties as purchase candidates
-- do not rank outside-area properties

-If no strong matches are found inside the requested location:

-- say that no strong in-scope matches were found
-- provide closest in-scope matches only
-- explain the tradeoffs
-- recommend manual checks or future monitoring

-Do not fill the report with out-of-scope properties just because few matches were found.

-TASK

-Search for properties matching:
+The requested search area is a hard boundary.

+For land searches:

+- search only inside the requested location
+- do not expand to other states
+- do not expand nationwide
+- do not substitute different lakes
+- do not substitute different counties
+- do not substitute different cities
+- do not substitute different regions

+If a city is specified:

+- remain inside the city when possible
+- expansion is limited to a maximum 25-mile radius

+If a county is specified:

+- remain inside the county

+If a lake is specified:

+- remain within the requested lake area

+Properties outside the permitted search area must not be:

+- ranked
+- recommended
+- selected as purchase candidates

+If no qualifying properties are found:

+- report that no qualifying in-scope properties were found
+- explain which requirements limited results

+Do not fill the report with out-of-scope properties.

+---

+SOURCE PRIORITY RULE

+Prioritize:

+- Realtor.com
+- Land.com
+- LandWatch
+- Lands of America
+- Zillow when accessible
+- Redfin when accessible
+- local broker websites
+- county property databases
+- search-engine indexed listing pages

+Delay:

+- Facebook Marketplace
+- login-required websites
+- anti-bot protected websites
+- JavaScript-only listing pages
+- sources that already failed during the current run

+If a source is blocked:

+- record the source
+- record the reason
+- continue immediately

+Do not repeatedly retry blocked sources.

+Candidate listings are higher priority than source coverage.

+---

+TIMEBOX RULE

+Within the first five minutes:

+- identify working sources
+- identify blocked sources
+- collect candidate listings

+If timeout risk exists:

+- save findings immediately
+- create canonical artifacts immediately
+- preserve collected evidence
+- create a partial buyer guide

+A partial result is preferred over a timeout without artifacts.

+---

+SEARCH REQUEST

 Property Type: